 Baked Eggplant With Cheese loaded with yogurt and goat cheese dressing and a bit of raspberry together create a delicious and delicate flavor that almost asking to be eaten immediately.
 Perfect for an appetizer snack or served with grains for a wholesome vegetarian dinner!

 Why eggplant?
-The dish is easy, meatless, gluten-free, relatively low-carb that would perfectly suit a vegetarian.
+The dish is easy, meatless, gluten-free, relatively low-carb which would perfectly suit a vegetarian.
 Eggplants make a solid dish that’s healthy, nutritious, and filling.
 If you're an eggplant lover like me, you have to try this Tomato Eggplant Pasta!
 For more eggplant recipes, simply browse in the menu or type the word ''eggplant'' into the search bar and hit enter.

 If you like stuffed eggplants you will love this too because it’s easier and more healthy but the same yummy.
 Eggplants have an extraordinary taste, soft meaty texture that is filling, and of course, an extensive list of nutrients.